Springwatch: Series 17 (2021)

 Packham and Strachan broadcast from the Wild Ken Hill sustainable agriculture in Norfolk, while Iolo Williams was based at Alladale Wilderness Reserve, Scotland.
 Gillian Burke was at WWT Castle Espie, Northern Ireland.

 Series 18 (2022)

 Packham and Strachan again broadcast from Wild Ken Hill sustainable agriculture in Norfolk; McCubbin did a roadtrip through northern England, visiting Kielder Forest, Hauxley Nature Reserve and Newcastle-upon-Tyne; Williams was again on the Isle of Mull; Gillian Burke did not appear, having also missed Winterwatch 2022.

+Series 19 (2023)

+In Series 19, Packham and Strachan presented from RSPB Arne in Dorset, Gillian Burke from North Wales and Megan McCubbin from Devon and Arne; McCubbin was originally not scheduled to appear as a host but replaced Iolo Williams, who missed the series due to ill health.
+The show received complaints after airing a scene showing a gamekeeper beating a buzzard to death with a stick.

+Series 20 (2024)

+Packham, Strachan and Williams returned for a three-week series, again filming at RSPB Arne in Dorset, with Megan McCubbin filming on the Isle of Bute on the west coast of Scotland.

+Series 21 (2025)

+Packham and Strachan hosted from Longshaw Estate, Derbyshire.
+Williams was in Northern Ireland, including Belfast, Rathlin Island and Mount Stewart.
+Hannah Stitfall also appeared.

 Autumnwatch

 Special (2005)

 The success of the first series of Springwatch led to the BBC and the Woodland Trust collaborating once again to launch an appeal for sightings of the approach of autumn.
 The results of the first Autumnwatch survey were presented by Bill Oddie in a one-off programme in November 2005 entitled Wild Autumn with Bill Oddie.

 Series 1 (2006)

 For 2006, Autumnwatch was extended to a two-week series, broadcast from 2–12 October.
 Oddie and Kate Humble were based at Martin Mere wetland reserve in Lancashire, where they awaited the arrival of local wild swans and the return of the brent geese to Northern Island.
 King watched the red deer rut on the island of Rùm.
 In addition, cameraman Gordon Buchanan filmed a nightly grey seal diary from the Monarch Islands.
 British viewers could submit their sightings of natural autumn events on the Autumnwatch website, and the findings were developed into an online map showing the progression of autumn events across the country.
 This showed a correlation with temperature.
 Much like with Springwatch, a spin-off show for CBeebies aired, titled CBeebies Autumnwatch.